Debian: Value

 The cost of developing all of the packages included in Debian 5.0 Lenny (323 million lines of code) has been estimated to be about US$8 billion, using one method based on the COCOMO model.
-As of May 2024, Black Duck Open Hub estimates that the current codebase (74 million lines of code) would cost about US$1.6 billion to develop, using a different method based on the same model.
+As of May 2024, Black Duck Open Hub estimated that the current codebase (74 million lines of code) would cost about US$1.6 billion to develop, using a different method based on the same model.

+Institutional users

+Debian is used by several institutions, such as many universities, NGOs and other non-profit organizations (including Wikimedia Foundation), and commercial companies.
+It has even been used in space, in laptops on board the International Space Station.

+Debian has been very helpful to numerous government agencies in the public sector, such as in the city of Munich, which used a Debian-based distribution in its LiMux initiative for the government computer migration to Linux.
+Schools in Extremadura and Andalusia (Spain) also utilized Debian-based systems (gnuLinEx and Guadalinex, respectively) to develop digital skills and open-source computing in schools.
+There are many other cases of usage of Debian-based distributions in education, such as the deployment of Skolelinux/Debian Edu in Norwegian schools.
+In addition, other public administrations use Linux systems indirectly based on Debian, such as French Gendarmerie, which uses Ubuntu-derived GendBuntu distribution.

 Forks and derivatives

-A large number of forks and derivatives have been built upon Debian over the years.
+Many forks and derivatives have been built on Debian over the years.
 Among the more notable are Ubuntu, developed by Canonical Ltd. and first released in 2004, which has surpassed Debian in popularity with desktop users; Knoppix, first released in the year 2000 and one of the first distributions optimized to boot from external storage; and Devuan, which gained attention in 2014 when it forked in disagreement over Debian's adoption of the systemd software suite, and has been mirroring Debian releases since 2017.
+The Linux Mint Debian Edition (LMDE) uses Debian Stable as the software source base since 2014.